getkirby/starterkit/README.md

 ### Try Kirby for free
 You can try Kirby and the Starterkit on your local machine or on a test server as long as you need to make sure it is the right tool for your next project. … and when you’re convinced, [buy your license](https://getkirby.com/buy).

-The starterkit is a demo of basic Kirby features.
+The Starterkit is a demo of basic Kirby features.
 It's not recommended to be used "as is" in production.
 Please, follow our documentation closely for more features and guides on how to build secure, high-quality websites with Kirby.

+While Kirby as the CMS software itself requires you to purchase a license, we consider the files primarily connected to this Starterkit (assets, templates, snippets...) free to use under the MIT license.
+Feel free to start building your own project with them.

 ### Get going
 Read our guide on [how to get started with Kirby](https://getkirby.com/docs/guide/quickstart).